apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 With first-order methods already working way better, and now that LLM RL works, you don't really "need" to do ZO.
 If you have an objective, you can optimize it with RL.
 I think ZO is really promising, but it's hard to convince people to move away from paradigms that work, are proven, and which tooling exists for.
 Especially when there is so much low hanging fruit everywhere.

 The solution, I think, is to bring autoresearch into the mix.
 Or at least a very good compiler.
 Hilariously, tinygrad can express ZO kernels just fine.
-But, writing these kernels needs to be automated somehow.
+But still, this research needs to be automated somehow.
+It's not just writing the kernels.
 This is not a research path for humans.

 Producing ZO kernels is a very well defined and fairly simple task to delegate.
-The architecture search space and its dynamics are obvious, it's obvious what experiments to run (this post is full of them), and not we don't actually need that much compute to tackle these problems.
-The most obvious scaling bottlenecks at this point are that writing and setting up harnesses takes time, and a human has to interpret the results.
+The architecture search space and its dynamics are obvious.
+It's obvious what experiments to run (this post is full of them).
+Most experiments can be small to medium scale.
+The most obvious scaling bottlenecks at this point are simply writing and setting up harnesses, and interpreting results.

 I look forward to the near future where we can basically just try everything with ZO that's already been tried with first order.
 It's not hard to discover new things to autoresearch.
-I've already been working on this in [this post](Research_Roadmap.html), you can just download Arxiv to your computer.
+Simply scour every blog post, research paper, technical report, and so on, and have LLMs try to apply them one by one to the new ZO setting.
+Let them autonomously run experiments.
+You can just download Arxiv to your computer.
 It's like 10 GB once you strip bibliographies and convert to markdown.
+I plan on extending my code to processing all blogs and tech reports in the very near future.
+But every ML paper from arxiv is enough to get started with.
 Sometime soonish I want to start generating ideas and automatically testing them.

 ### A New Type of Infrastructure

 I am rapidly iterating on research, on drastically different architectures.
 Some of them novel, some of them not.
-I want to use existing models, but I want to train new models that don't exist.
-I do not have time to sit here and write kernels for days every time there's a new architecture I want to train.
-Yet I want it to be fast, and I want it to work.
+I want to use existing models, but I also want to train new models that don't exist.
+Yet, to implement Zeroth-Order "the right way" I need to write fairly exotic kernels to train these models.

+I do not have time to sit and write kernels for days every time there's a new architecture I want to test.
+I want it to be fast, and I want it to work.
+So there is only one path forward.
-The obvious thing to do is to apply more autoresearch.
 I need to automate myself.
-It is not enough that we automate finding good kernels for a particular operation.
-We must discover what operations are required, and plug them in and launch them, all automatically.
+Let's build a new type of infrastructure.

+I've written a kernel autoresearch harness called [kernelthing](https://github.com/apaz-cli/kernelthing).
+The idea is, you set it up by interacting with an agent, which helps you set up the harness for your problem.
+Then you run the harness and it runs a bunch of agents asynchronously in parallel, which submit kernels to a queue to run on your GPUs.
+The idea being that with an async queue you can saturate your GPUs, and with proper sandboxing the agents will not step on each others' toes.
+This is what I have implemented.

+My plan is to integrate this into ZOTitan itself.
+If a user can prompt setting up a workspace, it is also easy to set it up automatically.
+To automatically discover where the correct kernel boundaries are, what the right shape is for each kernel as a starting point, and automatically launch autoresearch processes to optimize them.

-I have not fully wired this up yet.
-I believe that
+I have not fully wired this up yet, but it is another thing to add to the list of things to do.
+Then hopefully I can start doing some bigger training runs and hparam sweeps.

-### MeZO Kernel Example
+## Kernels

 So, these ZO kernels.
 How do you actually write them?

 ZOTitan is not the only thing I've been working on.
 I also wrote a fused CUDA example kernel for:
 ```
-out_pos = layernorm(silu(pos_input @ (W + εz))))
+out_pos = layernorm(silu(pos_input @ (W + εz)))
-out_neg = layernorm(silu(neg_input @ (W - εz))))
+out_neg = layernorm(silu(neg_input @ (W - εz)))
 ```

 It takes a seed as input and fuses a Philox CBPRNG to generate a gaussian `z` on the fly, scales by `±ε`, and adds it into the loaded weights in two simultaneous matrix multiplications, where the weight and input tiles are loaded only once.
 This kernel also fuses the silu and layernorm reductions and final result write into an epilogue.
 Although perhaps the epilogue could be its own separate kernel.

 This is not meant to be fast.
 I may write a fast tcgen05 example kernel in the future, but this ain't it.
 It's meant to showcase how you WOULD write such a kernel.
 Each generation of Nvidia chips has its own way of writing a matmul, and I tried to write it in such a way as to make it obvious how to port it to whatever hardware generation you desire.

-The more sane thing may have been to write it in Triton, but meh.
-The other kernel that should be written is a [flash attention](https://arxiv.org/abs/2205.14135) kernel that does the same.
+The more sane thing may have been to write it in Triton or CuteDSL, but meh.

 Here's the [repo](https://github.com/apaz-cli/MeZOKernelExample/tree/master).
 Compile with `./build.sh`, run with `./fused_example` and `./fused_zo_example`.
 It also contains an example MeZO optimizer update kernel, without any of the fancy modifications that we've been talking about.

 I also tossed it into the autoresearch harness I've been writing, [kernelthing](https://github.com/apaz-cli/kernelthing).
 The resulting autoresearched kernel is in the example kernel repo also.
 Four Deepseek V4 agents ran for six hours at a total cost of around five dollars and produced a roughly 5.5x speedup.
 Frustratingly, they did so without ever discovering that they should use tensor cores, despite the extensive kernel wiki I gave them.
-I whipped up a quick sm120 mma kernel, and found that I got a ~9.5x speedup versus the original.
+It just... doesn't seem to read it.
+So I whipped up a quick sm120 mma kernel, and found that I got a ~9.5x speedup versus the original.
 This made me kinda sad.
+Claude would not make this sort of mistake, but DSV4 did.
+Clearly there is more work to be done on the harness to port it.
+I'm gonna have to read a bunch of rollouts.
+Or figure out a way to automate that too.

 I'm out of time for now and need to release this article.
 Unfortunately for now I am still a better kernel engineer than the LLMs.
 I look forward to the time when that changes, and autoresearching this problem more in the future.